Trusts for particular purposes: flat management companies - funds not within S42 LTA 1987

 An individual holds the funds

 The individual could be an employee, could be trading as a maintenance contractor or could hold funds as trustee for the freeholders.
-If the last then the sort of trust depends on the terms of the trust, not on Section 42 LTA 1987.
+If the last then the type of trust depends on the terms of the trust, not on Section 42 LTA 1987.

 A company holds the funds